If you are using the Balcony Buddy or a

 radials moving after installation.

-the right is a shot of the completed assembly, with the RF parts added
+On the right is a shot of the completed assembly, with the

-on the left we see the complete antenna assembled on a mastpipe and
+Now, on the left we see the complete antenna assembled on

-ready to go out onto my balcony for tuning and use.
+a mastpipe and ready to go out onto my balcony for tuning and

 Installation and Tune Up